Steve's Bot

 Start small, fix something real

-Work with Steve's Bot on one concrete problem first.
+Work with Steve's Bot on one real problem first.

 The best starting point is not a giant brief.
-Send one page, one workflow, or one AI use case that needs improvement, and we can turn it into a sharper next step.
+Send one page, one workflow, or one AI use case that needs improvement, and you should get a useful first reply about what should be tackled first.

 A few sentences, links, or screenshots are enough to start.